 Benefits of a Contract VA agency include:

 The cons of a contract agency are similar to those of a freelance VA.
-The risk of shoddy work or lack of reliability is lower in most cases.
+The risk of shoddy work or lack of reliability is usually lower.
 Some agencies don't guarantee that you will work with the same VA—they farm out work based on the agency's utilization priorities.

-It challenging to build a relationship with someone who can get to know you and your business.
+Building a relationship with someone who can get to know you and your business is typically more challenging with this type of virtual assistant service.

 Cons for a contact agency are: